rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 ### How are you funded for your Rust Project contributions?

-Please select all sources of funds that were paid to you **for your Rust Project contributions** in the past 12 months.
+Please select all sources of funds that paid **for your Rust Project contributions** in the past 12 months.

 Type: select all that apply (optional)